waferbaby/usesthis/posts/christian.neukirchen.markdown

 `hecate` runs a triple screen setup consisting of a cheap 1920x1080 TFT panel to my left, where I watch movies or look at a few webcams, as well as two old 1600x1200 screens ([Lenovo L201p][thinkvision-l201p], [Samsung 214T][214t]) in front of me, on which I work.
 I have tweaked the configuration such that the movie panel runs its own X11 display, thus popups and dialog boxes never appear there accidentally.
 (I use a similar technique when giving presentations.)

-For typing, I use a [FILCO Majestouch NINJA Tenkeyless][majestouch-ninja-tenkeyless] with brown MX switches, but sometimes I grab one of the [IBM Model M][model-m] sitting on the cupboard and type on them.
+For typing, I use a [FILCO Majestouch NINJA Tenkeyless][majestouch-ninja] with brown MX switches, but sometimes I grab one of the [IBM Model M][model-m] sitting on the cupboard and type on them.
 I have a very [modest collection of old keyboards](http://vuxu.org/vuxi/keyboards "Christian's wiki entry for his keyboards.").

 I use an [IBM ScrollPoint mouse][scrollpoint] for pointing.
 It has three physical buttons, as well as a "nipple" for scrolling in two dimensions.
 I don't mind using a mouse this good.